Kathmandu Pokhara Tour

 The winter season lasts from December to February.
 It can be cold and snowy, especially at high altitudes.
 But this may also be a fantastic time to see the snow-covered mountains.
 You can engage in winter activities like skiing and snowboarding.
 Your choices and preferences determine the ideal time to visit the Kathmandu-Pokhara tour.

 Consider traveling in the spring or fall if you want cozy temperatures and clear skies.
-Consider visiting Nepal in the summer or winter if you will take part in winter sports.
-You can experience the monsoon weather in the summer or winter.
+If you plan to participate in winter sports, consider visiting Nepal in the summer or winter.
+In these months, you can experience the monsoon weather.

 Why you should get the Kathmandu Pokhara tour in 2023